Algebras and modules

-The usual definition of vertex operator algebra (VOA) is long and tends to be somewhat unenlightening.
+The traditional definition of vertex operator algebra (VOA) is long and tends to be somewhat unenlightening.
 But due to (Huang 91) it is now known that vertex operator algebras have equivalenlty an FQFT-type characterization which manifestly captures this relation to n-point functions in the 2d CFT:

 There is a monoidal category or operad whose morphisms are conformal spheres with -punctures marked as incoming and one puncture marked as outgoing (each puncture equipped with a conformally parametrized annular neighborhood).
 Composition of such spheres is by gluing along punctures.
 This can be regarded as a category of 2-dimensional genus-0 conformal cobordisms.